 Add chicken, carrot, onion, garlic, ginger and water to a stock pot.
 Bring to a boil and skim off the scum.
-Then simmer, covered, for 30 minutes.
+Simmer, covered, for 30 minutes.

 Remove chicken to a separate platter.
 When cool enough to handle, shred meat and discard most of the skin.
 Return the chicken bones back into the stock pot.
 Simmer bones and vegetables for 30 more minutes.
-Discard the bones and vegetable chunks and add 1 tsp of mineral salt to lightly season.
+Discard the bones and vegetable chunks and season with salt and chicken bullion.

 Soak dangmyeon in cold water.
-Add drained noodles to the hot broth.
-Cook for a few minutes until soft and pliant, about 3-4 minutes.
+Drain and add noodles to the hot broth.
+Cook until soft and pliant, about 3-4 minutes.

 Serve soup with green onions, mineral salt, and the two bowls of seasoned chicken.
 Don’t forget the rice and kimchi.
 Enjoy!